-During the second half of 2014, we plan to submit an IND for a Phase IIa double-blind placebo-controlled clinical study evaluating Resunab in CF patients at two dosing levels, 20 milligrams, or mg, twice a day, and 5 mg twice a day, versus placebo.
+During the first quarter of 2015, we plan to submit a clinical protocol under the Resunab IND for a Phase IIa double-blind placebocontrolled clinical study evaluating Resunab in CF patients at three dosing levels, 5 and 20 milligrams, or mg, once a day, and 20 mg twice a day, versus placebo.
 Patients in the study will be 18-30 years of age with mild to moderate cystic fibrosis.
 The current trial design will have a 2-week screening period, followed by a 12-week active treatment period, and then a 4-week safety follow-up.
 Like other companies in this field, we will work closely with the Cystic Fibrosis Foundation Therapeutics Development Network, or CFF-TDN, to finalize the trial design.
-The current study planned is a multi-center U.S. trial with seventy five patients total.
+The current study planned is a multi-center U.S. trial.